gjr80/weewx-stackedwindrose/readme.txt

 Installation Instructions

-1)  Download the Stacked Windrose Image Generator for Weewx extension from the Stacked Windrose Image Generator for Weewx GitHub repositry.
-The extension package is named stackedwindrose-X.Y.Z.tar.gz and can be found on the Releases page.
+1)  Download the Stacked Windrose Image Generator for weewx extension from the Release (https://github.com/gjr80/StackedWindRose/releases) page.
+The current release package is named stackedwindrose-2.0.2.tar.gz.
+If your weewx PC has internet access you may be able to download the package directly as follows:

+    $ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz

 2)  Run the installer:

-    $ ./wee_extension --install=stackedwindrose-X.Y.Z.tar.gz
+    $ ./wee_extension --install=/var/tmp/stackedwindrose-2.0.2.tar.gz

     This command assumes the user is currently in the $BIN_ROOT folder.